tastelikefeet/modelscope-agent/projects/SingularityCinema/ROADMAP.md

     * [] Directly use multimodal data (charts, images, etc.) P0
 - [] Support more TTS voices by default P0
 - [] Support more LLM models, such as Qwen series, DeepSeek series, etc. P0
-- [] Support multiple subtitles in one segment P0
+- [] Support multiple subtitles in one segment P1
 - [] Support text-to-video generation P1
 - [] Support more complex foreground design and background effects P1

 ### Stability

 - [] Increase stability of Manim animations P0
-- [] Improve generation speed P0
+- [] Improve generation speed, especially for the process of video file generation P0
-- [] Support using multimodal models to analyze video issues and reduce manual feedback costs P1
+- [] Support using multimodal models to analyze video issues and reduce manual feedback costs P0
 - [] Support memory management for code fixes P1

 ### End-to-End